-"Approved" means approved by, or acceptable to, the MCA under Merchant Shipping legislation, unless otherwise specified in the Code.
+"Approved" means approved by, or acceptable to, the MCA under Merchant Shipping Act (1995), and associated regulations, as a matter of English Law and Jurisdiction, unless otherwise specified in the Code.

-"Area of operation" are those identified and promulgated in this and other similar codes and are as shown at Table 2.1 below:
+"Area of operation" are those identified and promulgated in this and other similar Codes and are as shown at Table 1-1 below:

-Table 2.1: Areas of Operation Area Definition Area Category 6 To sea, within 3 miles from a nominated departure point(s) and never more than 3 miles from land, in favourable weather and daylight.
-Area Category 5 - within 3 miles of land and not more than 3 miles radius from either the point of departure to sea or the seaward boundary of protected waters (see definition "protected waters") in favourable weather.
+Table 1-1: Areas -1: Areas of Operation Area Definition Area Category 6 To sea, within 3 miles from a nominated departure point(s) and never more than 3 miles from land, in favourable weather and daylight.
+Area Category 5 Area Category 5 - within 3 miles of land and not more than 3 miles radius from either the point of departure to sea or the seaward boundary of protected waters (see definition of "protected waters") in favourable weather.
 Area Category 4 Up to 20 miles from a safe haven, in favourable weather and in daylight Area Category 3 Up to 20 miles from a safe haven Area Category 2 Up to 60 miles from a safe haven Area Category 1 Up to 150 miles from a safe haven Area Category 0 Unrestricted service

-"as amended" refers to any other document that replaces, revokes or amends the document that the term "as amended" follows.
+[&]quot;as amended" refers to any other document that replaces, revokes or amends the document that the term "as amended" follows.

-"Authorised person" means a person who by reason of relevant professional qualifications, practical experience or expertise is authorised by the RO chosen by the owner/managing agent to carry out examinations required under Chapters 5 and 12 of the Code..
+"Authorised person" means a person who by reason of relevant professional qualifications, practical experience or expertise is authorised by the RO chosen by the owner/Operators to carry out examinations required within the Code.